Now that you’ve read the introductory pages, what’s left? Here’s a little (useless) information. And a quiz.

 twice threefour times.

 - WW is NOT dumbed-down.
 It isn’t.
 The book digs deep and begs the reader accompany it.
 However, there’s no clinical jargon.
 If you find vocabulary that doesn’t belong, like references to “dialectical behavioral therapy” or “chain analysis,” groan and cross them out.
-There’s no need to use the these words when one can say “let’s figure out why you relapsed so you can do things differently next time.”
+There’s no need to use the these words when one should say “let’s figure out why you relapsed so you can do things differently next time.”
 That’s antidisestablishmentarianism.
 We think.

 2. Post-reading quiz